If requested by the accident employer, the worker must undergo an examination by a health professional selected and paid for by the employer.

 Need for examination

-The WSIB determines that an examination is needed if it will help
+The WSIB determines that an examination is needed if it will help:

-- in the worker's work reintegration activities
+- in the worker's return-to-work (RTW) activities

 - provide significant new information not already available to the employer through claim file access